marcf08/LinkChecker/README.md

 * IDE: Eclipse Neon.2 Release (4.6.2)

 **Instructions**
-1. Export your articles via [Heroku Knowledge Exporter](https://kbapps2.herokuapp.com/).
+1. Export your articles via the [Heroku Knowledge Exporter](https://kbapps2.herokuapp.com/).
+Unzip them.
-2. If you have multiple article types, simply add them all into one folder.
-I use a folder called "html" and drop everything in it.
+2. If you have multiple article types, simply add them all to one folder.
+I create a folder called "html" and drop everything in it.
 Make sure you keep the csv file that Heroku generates.
 LinkChecker uses this to map the file name to the article name.
 3. Download the LinkChecker jar file from this repository.
 4. Double-click the jar file.
 5. Point to the folder where stored your articles.
-LinkChecker performs a recusrive search (files within files), so just point it to the top level directory.
+LinkChecker performs a recursive search (files within files), so just point it to the top level directory.
 6. LinkChecker should run and give you all the output you need to fix your links.
-LinkChecker reports the HTTP status code.
-Generally speaking, you want to look for status codes that are not 200.
-You might see a few 301s,
+LinkChecker reports the HTTP status of your article and the links within it.

 **Output**
 LinkChecker reports the HTTP status code.
 Generally speaking, you want to look for status codes that are not 200.
 Redirects (3xx) won't affect your